bryandijkhuizen/dartproject-s7/README.md

 # Dartproject-s7
 ## Developer set-up
+The code bellow need to be executed in the terminal while in the frontend folder.
 1. To get all used packages use the following command in the terminal:
 ```
 flutter pub get